Here's how to quickly and efficiently bulk delete contacts on your iPhone

 In the box, confirm your choice by choosing Delete.

 The contacts you selected are now deleted across all of your devices.
-Yes, we understand this process isn't a simple one, which is why a better solution is to go with a third-party iOS app.
+Yes, we understand this process isn't a simple one; a better solution is to go with a third-party iOS app.

 Using Groups